aaronjrenfroe/FocusVision/README.md

 ##### Starting the Camera
 Upon running the application you will be presented with the main screen with a black center pane.
-This is where the camer feed will appear once "Open Camera is clicked".
+This is where the camera feed will appear once "Open Camera is clicked".
 Upon Pressing "Open Camera", the program checks for available cameras and starts the first one.
 To change camera's use View->Change Camera in the Top Menu.

 ##### Opening an Image
 An Image can be opened using File->Open in the top menu.
 Supported file formats are png, jpg, jpeg, tif, and tiff.
 We know these file formats work, however removing the limits in code might allow you to open other formats.
-If the image you chose was captured by this application the image will open with the previously saved selection selected and metrics visable.
+If the image you chose was captured by this application the image will open with the previously saved selection selected and metrics visible.

 ##### Making a Selection
 Once the live preview has started or you have opened an image you can click on the preview and a box will appear.
 The metrics will be calculated for the portion of the image within this box and you should see those begin to update.
 Double click or double tap the box to clear the box.
 You can also resize the box using the control in the menu on the left.